alexeipancratov/span-strings/README.md

 one split | 25936 gas | 25715 gas
 five splits | 26809 gas | 34582 gas

 As it can be seen from this table, with one split the version which doesn't use SpanStrings library is actually a little bit more efficient.
-However, with larger number of splits made inside the function, the advantages of using spans instead of strings directly become obvious.
+However, with larger number of splits made inside the function, the advantages of using spans instead of strings directly become more apparent.